 In order to promote a safe healthcare environment and meet program standards and requirements of the University, School of Nursing, and clinical affiliates, students must complete a comprehensive background check prior to enrollment.
-The Saint Louis University Office of the Registrar coordinates the performance of background checks.
-The Office of the Registrar will bill the student's account for the cost of procuring the background check and will maintain records of the results of student background checks for the duration of the student's enrollment at the University.
-The background checks do not require a trip to campus.
-Follow the detailed directions for post-baccalaureate students for completing the comprehensive background check: Program Requisites
+The School of Nursing uses CastleBranch to monitor compliance requirements.
+CastleBranch is a compliance tracking company with extensive experience in health care clinical compliance tracking.
+The company provides customer service assistance six days per week.
+Students will be responsible for the Background Check at the cost of \$44.00 (payable to CastleBranch.
+Follow the detailed directions for completing the comprehensive background check: Program Requisites